Sydney Chandrasekara: Personal life

 He was born on 15 January 1959 in Colombo, Sri Lanka.
-He completed education from Ananda College, Colombo.
+He was educated at Ananda College, Colombo.

-Chandrasekara died on 14 November 2020, at the age of 61 after being admitted to the hospital for a brief illness.
+Chandrasekara died in hospital on 14 November 2020, at the age of 61, following a brief illness.

 Career

 He is a senior journalist as well as a television program producer and lyricist who worked extensively in Sri Lankan media.
 After school he joins Sri Lanka Rupavahini Corporation (SLRC), had the privilege of being mentored by the pioneer of Sri Lankan dubbing, Titus Thotawatte.
 Then collaborated with Thotawatte, he involved in dubbing programs such as Malgudi Dawasa, Rasara and later on Athru Pelassa, Sri Lanka's first live puppet program.
 Later he was appointed as a producer in the drama section of the Rupavahini Corporation.
 Then in 1992, he became the director of the television serial Nidikumba, first teledrama in the Sri Lanka to be created using multiple cameras in a studio.
 Ninety per cent of the drama was shot inside SLRC, becoming the first ever studio production of a teledrama at that time.
 In the drama, popular musician Clarence Wijewardena sung the song "Aetha Epita Hima Kanden", which became a milestone in Sinhala teledrama history.
 The drama still holds a record for its earnings for SLRC including limited number of episodes, maximum spectator response and attraction.